10 Best Herbal Teas For Diverticulitis

 urtica dioica tea

-Urtica dioica, commonly known as stinging nettle, has been traditionally used in herbal medicine for its anti-inflammatory and digestive benefits.
+Urtica dioica, commonly known as stinging nettle, is a plant that has been traditionally used in herbal medicine for its anti-inflammatory and detoxifying properties.

 curcuma longa tea